jansmolders86/mediacenterjs/README.md

 * Retrieving of tv show information
 * Basic screensaver
 * lazy loading of movie and music items
-* Automatically loading of location if available during setup

 What's coming up
 =================